 Weather, Road Conditions and Visiting Tips for Yosemite

 Seasonal swings: Summers are warm and dry with most rain coming in afternoon thunderstorms.
-Some 95 percent of Yosemite’s precipitation falls from October through May and it’s typically blanketed in snow from November through May.
+Some 95 percent of Yosemite’s precipitation falls from October through May and the park is typically blanketed in snow from November through May.

-Lightning: Summer is afternoon thunderstorm season in the Sierras.
-If you’re hiking, plan your day to be out of the high country before noon.
+Lightning: Summer is afternoon thunderstorm season in the Sierra.
+If you’re hiking, plan to be out of the high country before noon.
 For more tips, see the park’s lightning safety page.

 Current conditions: To get the latest road updates and a link to the National Weather Service forecast check out the park’s current conditions page.